TechnologyEnhancedLearning/TELBlazor/README.md

 This readme is the repo readme, it is also used as the package readme as this is the solution for making the TELBlazor.Components package.
 There is also a cicd readme in the workflow folder.

-The [MVCBlazor repo ](https://github.com/TechnologyEnhancedLearning/MVCBlazor) readme has exploration of various of the choices and alternatives to what is implemented here.
-And the other blazor repos may also be a useful resource when developing for this repo.
+The [MVCBlazor repo ](https://github.com/TechnologyEnhancedLearning/MVCBlazor) readme has exploration of various of the choices and alternatives to what is implemented here, which may be useful along with the other blazor repos, when developing for this repo.

 # Purpose